“If you spend more on coffee than on IT security, you will be hacked. What’s more, you deserve to be hacked.” -Richard Clarke

 Cybersecurity

-“If you spend more on coffee than on IT security, you will be hacked.
-What’s more, you deserve to be hacked”—Richard Clarke, a former counterterrorism expert for the U.S. government
+Richard Clarke, a former counterterrorism expert for the U.S. government once said, “If you spend more on coffee than on IT security, you will be hacked.
+What’s more, you deserve to be hacked."

 Today, the cyber security landscape is evolving at a rapid pace, and businesses that fail to implement sufficient countermeasures are sailing in cyber-criminal infested waters.
 With ever-evolving threats and massive data breaches, adopting preventative best practices is a requirement for every business.

-According to a forecast by Juniper Research, cyber attacks will cost global businesses a cumulative total of $8 trillion between 2017 and 2022.
-During that same time period, the cost of cyber attacks is estimated to rise 30 percent, while cybersecurity spending will only increase by 8 percent.
+According to a forecast by ExpressVPN, cyber attacks cost global businesses a cumulative total of $8 trillion in 2023.
+With the rise and advancement in AI, it's expected to top $9.5 trillion in 2024.
+Yet a report from McKinsey & Company show companies only spent about $189 billion in cybersecurity.
 Are businesses spending more on coffee meetings than on IT security?

 Here are five common types of cyber attacks and how businesses can protect themselves: